Resources

 • Refer to your list about things to do instead of smoking or how to deal with cravings.

-• Be aware of your smoking triggers and have a plan for how to deal with them.
+• Be aware of your triggers and have a plan for how to deal with them.

-• Be prepared to cope with stress, frustration and other negative feelings that might trigger an urge to smoke.
+• Be prepared to cope with stress, frustration and other negative feelings that might trigger an urge to smoke or vape.

-• Avoid places or activities that remind you of smoking like going to parties, or drinking coffee.
+• Avoid places or activities that remind you of smoking or vaping like going to parties, or drinking coffee.

-• Throw away all your smoking paraphernalia like cigarettes, lighters, ashtrays, rollers.
+• Throw away all your smoking and vaping paraphernalia like cigarettes, lighters, ashtrays, rollers, pens, e-cigarettes, etc.

-• Ask people around you to not smoke in your presence.
+• Ask people around you to not smoke or vape in your presence.

 • Keep busy especially on down times like evenings and weekends.

-• Remember you are a nonsmoker now.
-Thinking of yourself as a nonsmoker will begin to make you feel more in control.
+• Remember you are a nonsmoker or nonvaper now.
+Thinking of yourself as such will begin to make you feel more in control.

 • Strengthen your commitment to staying quit.
 Review or rewrite your reasons for quitting.